Arizona Decree of Censure

 - Fraud Enforcement Agencies

 A provider that receives a Decree of Censure in Arizona may face professional difficulties.
 If you would like to discuss options in defending yourself against a licensing board investigation contact Chelle Law.
-We have represented over 1000 professionals before Arizona licensing boards.
+We have represented over 1000 professionals before Arizona licensing board.